-Kamudoni Nyasulu, Special Prosecutor, Cashgate Malawi.
-Served as Director Rule of Law for the U.N.
+Mr. Nyasulu served as Director Rule of Law for the U.N.
 Mission in Liberia 2005-2013, International Prosecutor for the U.N.
-Mission in Kosovo 2001-2004, Director of Public Prosecution, Malawi 1994-1999.
-Licenced Legal Practitioner, Certified Fraud Examiner and Certified Court Administrator with 35 years practice.
+Mission in Kosovo 2001-2004 and Director of Public Prosecution, Malawi 1994-1999.
+He is a licenced Legal Practitioner, Certified Fraud Examiner and Certified Court Administrator with 35 years practice.

 Kimberly Prost – Canada – Chef du Cabinet for the President of the International Criminal Court.

 Ms. Prost is the former Ombudsperson for the Security Council Al-Qaida Sanctions Committee having held that position from 2010 until 2015.
 Prior to that she served for four years as an ad litem judge at the International Criminal Tribunal for the Former Yugoslavia.
 She has also headed sections within the United Nations Office on Drugs and Crime and the Commonwealth Secretariat.
 Ms. Prost also worked for the Canadian Department of Justice for almost 20 years in a variety of roles including as a prosecutor and as head of the international assistance group which deals with extradition and mutual legal assistance.

 Prof. Dr. Oliver C. Ruppel – South Africa – Professor of Law at the University of Stellenbosch, South Africa; Member of the of United Nations Intergovernmental Panel on Climate Change (IPCC).
 International Arbitrator (FA Arb).